 In this example, we focus on areas within 2 miles of Downtown Nashville.
 Here you can see that demolition permits and high price sales seem to co-locate across most of the study area with exception to areas in the northwest.
 The next step is to overlay a ‘fishnet’ – a lattice grid on top of our data.
 Below we visualize the count of demolition permits for each fishnet grid cell.

-Next we measure the distance from each grid cell to its nearest high home price neighbors as well as distance to Downtown (not pictured).
+Next we measure the distance from each grid cell to its n nearest high home price neighbors as well as distance to Downtown (not pictured).
 We then estimate a machine learning model that returns a risk prediction for each grid cell as visualized below.
 As this is a simple example, we are otherwise omitting a host of extremely important validation metrics.

 Below we visualize the predicted demolition permit risk and overlay the observed demolition permits.
 As our model is very simple, we can really get a sense for how the spatial risk model works.
 Recall that we trained this model on distance to high prices.
 While there are plenty of demolition permits in the northwest, the predicted risk is very low.
 This is because our only independent variable, distance to high prices, does not account for this variation.